saucelabs-training/automation-best-practices/automated-atomic-tests/ATOMIC-TESTS.md

 1. Download Edge browser (our demo app is not working correctly in chrome)
 2. Open the demo app at `https://www.saucedemo.com/v1`
+* **The app has some old issues and you will need to open in Incognito Chrome or on Edge.
+The same thing will apply when we test it with Cypress.**
-3. Try a login (the login works by setting session storage)
+4. Try a login (the login works by setting session storage)
-4. Try to add a product
+5. Try to add a product

 ## Automated atomic tests